Embrace Subtle Beauty

 Here are a few ideas for adding subtle beauty to your images:

-For season-specific ideas for your life and photo practice, request quarterly updates here.
+Receive quarterly, season-specific ideas for your life & photo practice

 We have all been directly confronted with life's mysteries as we live our way through a global pandemic.
 When you find yourself trying to control or rush to figure it all out, try taking a stroll through nature and turning your concerns over to her subtle beauty.
 See if it isn't just a little bit easier to embrace the mystery.